LUMBUNG HERITAGE PACKAGE

 - Harmony with nature and the environment

 Tri Hita Karana promotes harmony among humans through tolerance, cooperation, mutual respect and compassion.
 Harmony with God is manifested in various rituals and offerings called Yadnya.
 Harmony and harmony with the environment in the form of efforts to preserve nature and maintain environmental sustainability and balance, as a part of sustainable ecotourism.

-We are pleased to welcoming our distinguished guests to join for free the Balinese cake making demonstration, located at Sunset Bar, everyday* start from 04.00 pm to 06.00 pm.
+We are pleased to welcoming guests to join for free the Balinese cake making demonstration, located at our Sunset Bar, everyday* start from 04.00 pm to 06.00 pm.
 Enjoy the distinctive taste while seeing a spectacular sunset view from our famous area.